AzonInc/Doorman/README.md

 This module builds an ESPHome lock platform for Nuki Smartlock (nuki_lock).

 **[AStrehlau](https://github.com/AStrehlau)**\
-Thanks a lot for your time, patience and every single valuable advice that made this Project better, smaller and more affordable.
+Thanks a lot for your time, patience, knowledge and every single valuable advice that made this Project better, smaller and more affordable.